 Use the steps in this section to verify that a Token Ring connection is functional.
-This example uses the ifconfig(1M) and ping(1M) commands.
+This example uses the ifconfig and ping commands (see ifconfig(1M) and ping(1M)).

 1. Verify that the Token Ring board(s) is recognized by the operating system: